GAurelG/How-To/Installation_Linux.md

 On peut utiliser un tmpfs grâce au fstab(apparement sur archlinux c'est par défaut.
 Je ne le fait pas sur le gros ordi au début, ça va utiliser de la RAM et j'ai la flemme.
 On verra comment ça évolue.
+I could also use a tmpsfs for other directory. see the askubuntu "how can I use ram storage for the tmp directory and how to set a maximum to it".
+The row in the fstab would be:
+`tmpfs /tmp tmpfs defaults,noatime,nosuid,nodev,noexec,mode=1777,size=512M 0 0`

+The size argument is making the limit for the tmpfs filesystem.
+I probably would need to put several GB, but need a bit more RAM.

 ### mots de passe: